0x1eef/lockf.rb/README.md

-The following example demonstrates the `Lock::File#obtain` method, and how after a parent process obtains a lock the child process is blocked until the parent process releases the lock - only then can the lock can be obtained by the child process:
+The following example demonstrates the `Lock::File#obtain` method, and how after a parent process obtains a lock the child process is blocked until the parent process releases the lock - only then can a lock can be obtained by the child process:

 ```ruby